begyyal/act_attach_issueno2comments/README.md

 # Overview

 This is a Github Action.
-Prepend the issue no to all comments of unique commit in the branch.
+Prepend a prefix to all comments of unique commits in the branch.

 ## Premise

 - [Action's format including inputs.](https://github.com/begyyal/act_revise_comments/blob/master/action.yml)

+## Attention

 - Revised commits take over original author, but the committer does not.
+- This action replaces a original commit with a new commit,
+  so duplicate commits, such as when pulling a processed branch to a not processed one.

 ## Example

-issueNo:1
+prefix -> #1

 ```
 7b88082 (HEAD -> feature/1, origin/feature/1) test2